hy-signal/VoxelNet/README.md

 # Introduction

-This is an unofficial inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) in TensorFlow.
-A large part of this project is based on the work [here](https://github.com/jeasinema/VoxelNet-tensorflow).
-Thanks to [@jeasinema](https://github.com/jeasinema).
-This work is a modified version with bugs fixed and better experimental settings to chase the results reported in the paper (still ongoing).
+It's an TensorFlow based inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection]
+(https://arxiv.org/abs/1711.06396).
+This inplementation is based on an previous inplementation of Qiangui [here](https://github.com/qianguih/voxelnet).
+I made necessary modification according to the paper, and I complete the implementation of Pedestrian and Cyclist detection.
+Thanks to [@Qiangui](https://github.com/qianguih) for the work.

+For the rest of the instructions, we can directly follow the setup from Qiangui's instruction.

 # Dependencies
 - `python3.5+`